ChildMindInstitute/mindlogger-backend/docs/migration-guide.rst

 ModelImporter behavior changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:class:`girder.utility.model_importer.ModelImporter` class allows model types to be mapped from strings, which is useful when model types must be provided by users via the REST API.
+The :py:class:`girderformindlogger.utility.model_importer.ModelImporter` class allows model types to be mapped from strings, which is useful when model types must be provided by users via the REST API.
 In Girder 2, there was logic to infer automatically where a model class resides without having to explicitly register it, but that logic was removed.
 If your plugin needs to expose a ``Model`` subclass for